Archive for the ‘John Peel’ Category

 The whole day was not terrible though.
 Duane took Lux, Ivy and Nick junk shopping.
 Kid and I stayed back taping the new Siouxsie & The Banshees album.
 Kid was thrilled that I owned it, as it had just been released.
 When they returned, Lux spent some time going through my records, trading obscure anecdotes about many of the singles, seeing the sparkle in each other’s eyes as we drooled over the vinyl.
 His knowledge was frighteningly deep.
 He was not a fake.
 The band treated us to a late lunch before heading out of town.
 We saw them off, and still relive it to this day.

-The Cramps were never afforded national TV – or any radio play of substance.
-We released ‘Ultra Twist’ as a first single, and when it entered the alternative charts, the band would actually hear themselves on the radio in some cities – and either Lux or Ivy would be sure we knew.
+The Cramps were never afforded national TV or any radio play of substance.
+We released ‘Ultra Twist’ as a first single, and when it entered the alternative charts, the band would actually hear themselves on the radio in some cities.
+Either Lux or Ivy would be sure we knew.
 And when our publicist Lisa Barbaris, got them on Conan O’Brien, Lux was over the moon.
-His band was finally going to be on TV, a medium he’d been so influenced by as a teenager.
+His band was finally going to be on television, a medium he’d been so influenced by as a teenager.
 Warmed our hearts to deliver this for them, and they always were thankful.
-He asked if he should tone it down for the broadcast, ‘God no, go over the top’.
+He asked if he should tone it down for the broadcast, “God no, go over the top”.
 Which he did.
 But to ask first, again proved his respect for others and his responsibility to those he worked with.

-It’s impossible to forget the many, many pulverizing moments of Lux on stage, and also realistically impossible to chronicle them all, but here are 3:
+It’s impossible to forget the many, many pulverizing moments of Lux on stage, and also realistically impossible to chronicle them all, but here are three:

-Playing The Ritz in NY during the LOOK MOM NO HEAD tour, Lux was hit dead center by a hurled high top sneaker.
+1 – Playing The Ritz in New York during the LOOK MOM NO HEAD tour, Lux was hit dead center by a hurled high top sneaker.
 Seamlessly strutting over to it in very high black heels and what was left of a tattered and stage weary matching pair of synthetic pants, he picked it up, filled it with red wine, drank every drop and returned it deep into the shocked audience without flinching or missing a beat.

-A real feat was accomplished by Lux over a 2 night stand in ‘97 at London’s Astoria.
+3 – A real feat was accomplished by Lux over a two night engagement in ’97 at London’s Astoria.
 The second night being the greatest theater I have ever seen by a band in my entire life.
-And the 1st night started the process.
+And the first night started the process.
 Lux then slyly began a slow but steady loosening of the stage floor boards near the drum kit via his legendary mic stand iron works.
-That 2nd night, he continued the process.
-Even the sight of a shirtless and joyous John Peel being body surfed atop the mosh pit (he always did recognize the real deal legends) could not top Lux.
+That second night, he continued the process.
+Even the sight of a shirtless and joyous John Peel being body surfed atop the mosh pit could not top Lux.
 By the time of the final encore, ‘Surfin Bird’, Lux had chewed up one of Ivy’s boots, teething it puppy style.
-He picked Ivy’s strings with his teeth, as she lay on her back, arching herself in a yoga stance with Lux between her legs (separated only by the guitar) simulating the most erotic oral sex imaginable, all set to a soundtrack of screeching feedback.
+He picked Ivy’s strings with his teeth, as she lay on her back, arching herself in a yoga stance with Lux between her legs separated only by the guitar, simulating the most erotic oral sex imaginable, all set to a soundtrack of screeching feedback.
 He had now abandoned all but his g string and heels along the way.
 Once that sonic crescendo of white noise feedback had been reached, whereby Ivy, Slim and Harry have left the stage, Lux scales the top of the right PA, partial mic stand and 2 bottles of half drank wine in tow.
 He proceeds to guzzle one, then the other, pitching both onto the stage’s center, where he began the evening.
 Of course they smash into shards.
 He then dives from the PA onto the broken glass, microphone in mouth, howling as you would know him to have coined, lands front torso onto the glass, slithers himself snake-like towards the loosened floor, and with mic stand now doubling as a crow bar, proceeds to undo enough of the remaining bits to make his exit into the darkness of his self made floor cave.
 No one was ready for this.
 The roar of those 3000 people still makes me tingle.
 It has to be the ultimate rock and roll moment of civilization, past, present and future.
-Backstage after the show, Lux is sitting quietly picking bits of glass from himself, and asks humbly, ‘How was it tonight?’
+Backstage after the show, Lux is sitting quietly picking bits of glass from himself, and asks humbly, “How was it tonight?”

 The Slits